LixiaEchoTang/DBA-Interview-Preparation/docs/2_analyze_job_requirements.md

   - While certifications are important, the focus is on hands-on expertise and practical problem-solving abilities.

 ## Job Requirements Flowchart
-Below is a visual representation of the key components of the job requirements:

 ```mermaid
 flowchart TD